-Competency 2: Excellence in Teaching
+Competency 1: Excellence in Teaching

-The Lecturer (Contract Type B) develops and delivers quality teaching programmes which engage and inspire students at all levels and maximises their learning.
-They are confident in using a range of teaching techniques, are open to innovations in teaching and are focused on continually developing their own teaching skills.
+The Lecturer (Contract Type A) develops and delivers quality modules and courses which engage and inspire students at all levels towards deriving optimal benefit from their programmes of study.
+He/she is confident in using a range of teaching techniques, maintains currency with pedagogical developments and innovations in teaching in their discipline and is focused on continually developing her/his own teaching skills.

-- Provides a high standard of teaching to students across a range of programmes in their discipline - Provides mentoring and supervision to PhD students / projects / programmes as required - Leads on/contributes to the development and review of the curriculum and programmes delivered and encourages other staff to contribute - Confident teaching student groups of various sizes and at different levels - Competent and consistent in setting and organising/co-ordinating the marking of examinations - Demonstrates, through their teaching, strong enthusiasm for their subject area and a high level of up to date knowledge and expertise in their area

-- Competent in a range of teaching methods and strategies and is willing to continually evaluate and develop their teaching methods and skills, looking for better ways of teaching - Open to using technological innovation as part of their teaching and keeps up-to-date with developments in this area - Organises and structures their teaching logically to help maximise learning and ensure a good student experience - Keep students engaged by incorporating research and current topics into teaching and informing their teaching by what is going on in the wider environment and including external input - Demonstrates a commitment to students and gives the time and effort to engage with, and be accessible to students - Has the ability to give constructive and timely feedback and advice to students - Balances a concern for students with a focus on being consistent and equitable in their treatment - Benchmarks teaching programmes against those in other universities and aims to ensure they are of a high standard - Works with students to prevent plagiarism, and puts systems in place to detect and manage plagiarism
+- Provides a high standard of teaching to students across a range of programmes in their discipline - Provides mentoring and supervision to undergraduate and post graduate students / projects / programmes as required - Leads on/contributes to the development and review of the curriculum and programmes delivered and encourages other staff to contribute - · Works to keep programmes 'fresh' and maintains currency of programmes informed by research - Confident teaching student groups of various sizes and at different levels - Competent and consistent in setting and organising/co-coordinating the marking of examinations - Demonstrates, through their teaching, strong enthusiasm for their subject area and a high level of up to date knowledge and expertise in their area - Competent in a range of teaching methods and strategies and is willing to continually evaluate and develop their teaching methods and skills, looking for better ways of teaching - Open to using technological innovation as part of their teaching and keeps up-to-date with developments in this area - Organises and structures their teaching logically to help maximise learning and ensure a good student experience - Demonstrates a commitment to students and gives the time and effort to engage with, and be accessible to students - Has the ability to give constructive and timely feedback and advice to students - Balances a concern for students with a focus on being consistent and equitable in their treatment - Benchmarks against those relevant programmes in other universities and aims to ensure that programmes are of a high standard - Works with students to promote ideas of academic integrity, including the avoidance of plagiarism - · Embraces new modes of teaching and learning